phil294/GitLG/README.md

  - By default, 15,000 commits are loaded and displayed at once (see log cmd) and rendered efficiently inside a virtual scroller.
 Because of this, you can quickly scroll over thousands of commits without slowing down or performance issues.
  - Show stashes
  - Green/red insertions/deletion stats
+ - History of your last clicks, searches and actions
  - `git help ...` texts collapsed baked into the default actions
  - Select multiple commits with Ctrl or Shift to compare or apply bulk actions (cherry-pick, revert)
  - Custom CSS